andkoc001/PandS-Project2019/README.md

 The python program file name used to perform some basic data analysis is: **`iris.py`**.

+Also, a Jupyter Notebook for the project is created: **`PandS_Project_2019**.

-The program is reposited at: <https://github.com/andkoc001/PandS-Project2019>.
+The program and the Jupyter Notebook are reposited at: <https://github.com/andkoc001/PandS-Project2019>.

 ### Python libraries and modules